 You don’t necessarily need to be as aggressive as I have been.
 I’m making some big bets here.
 I built an entire course and made it free — something that took a considerable amount of time to put together.
 It also costs money to host a course, and all that time spent building it and recording videos could have been spent writing a book, I’m sure you are thinking.

 So it’s a gamble, especially because I decided to give it away for free, when there was potentially significant income to be made from selling it too.
-But it’s a gamble which might well pay off quite handsomely as 3,500 authors enrolled in the first three weeks and it has significantly boosted my mailing list with very high quality sign-ups.
+But it’s a gamble which might well pay off quite handsomely as 6,500 authors enrolled in the first few months and it has significantly boosted my mailing list with very high quality sign-ups.

 And being able to do something cool for people right now is a buzz.
 I’m not going to pretend my motives are 100% altruistic, but if there’s a way I can make something accessible to everyone and help a lot of people and help myself too, then I’m down.

 All this mailing list growth has a real effect on the bottom line.
 My last release shifted over 3,000 copies in the first few days before I even rolled out my first ad, and the investment in email marketing and content marketing means I haven’t really pushed that hard with ads at all.

 Ads get all the attention these days but there are many ways to reach readers.
 I love ads!
 They are a really important part of my toolkit.
 But there are all sorts of ways that you can run your author business; you have options if you don’t have the budget for ads, or if they don’t work for you (or your particular niche).
 Or if you just want to explore other paths to readers so you are less dependent on one means of reaching them.